This is a guest post short story series by Redwinged Raven. Read more of her stories at World Anvil!

 “It is a Gathyran blade,” Yelueisha explains, “crafted to combat certain reptiles.
 That accounts for its shape.”
 Yelueisha turns the blade around.
 “The shine, though is odd indeed.”

 “Go ahead.
-Break the enchantment.”
+Break the seal on the enchantment.”

 Yelueisha nods.
 A burst comes from the sword.
 The blade stretches and lengthens.
 The hilt becomes beautifully ornate, and script appears down the length of the blade.